Skip to main content

 To assist in preventing unwanted collusion between students, Gradescope allows for questions, answer options, or both to be randomized when distributed.
 By default, the randomization settings are disabled.
 To enable them:

-• Scroll to the bottom of the page to the Randomization header.
-You have two options; either or both can be selected.
+2. Scroll to the bottom of the page to the Randomization header.
+You have two options; either one or both can be selected.

 Randomization settings